 What I tend to do is use these sites to get a ballpark figure and get an idea of how much travel time & money is going to be needed, then go to the individual travel companies (or alternative ones) to price and possibly book each part of the journey individually.

-I always look up the venue, then go to Booking.com , which is really useful when it comes to advance planning (with perks for frequent users).
+I always look up the venue, then go to Booking.com or hotels.com - both really useful when it comes to advance planning (with perks for frequent users such as extra discounts or a free night once you've booked a certain number).
 I use the map view to see what's closest, weigh up locations for convenience, and always look for deals that allow you to pay nothing upfront and change/cancel the booking free of charge until a day or two before the booking date.
 It can be a little more expensive than the pay upfront, non-refundable options, but I've had to make enough cancellations due to unforeseen circumstances over the years that I'll often err on the side of caution (it's sometimes possible to book a non-refundable, cheaper room closer to the day and then cancel the original booking, but that's not a given). universityrooms.com and hostels.com can be good budget options for some locations if know your plans are unlikely to change.

-Sometimes you can improvise - there have been occasions where J and I have arrived at our destination with the intention of going straight back to an airport after a gig and taking it in turns to nap before a morning flight, but have checked laterooms.com on arrival for last-minute bargains.
-My favourite was booking a room in a 4* hotel for £28 while we were on the bus from Dublin airport, meaning that we could get a shower and sleep for a few hours before heading home.
+Sometimes it's worth winging it - if I'm planning an uncomfortable night in an airport, laterooms.com has sometimes saved me with last-minute bargains.
+My favourite was booking a room in a 4* hotel for £28 discounted from £180 while we were on the bus from Dublin airport, meaning that we could get a shower and sleep for a few hours before heading home.

 Look up food shops, cafes and restaurants in the area - in Madrid thanks to a bit of research we found a great Mexican restaurant behind the venue we were going to which was open 'til 2am, great for post-gig snacks and cheep beers for those that wanted them.

 Look for accommodation without breakfast, and pack some instant porridge, or shop locally for picnic food.
-Alternatively if you're heading somewhere that food and drink is comparatively expensive (Norway springs to mind), a hotel that includes an all-you-can-eat buffet breakfast can be worth more than double what you pay for it.
+Alternatively if you're heading somewhere that food and drink is comparatively expensive, a hotel that includes an all-you-can-eat buffet breakfast can be worth more than double what you pay for it.

 Travel as light as possible so that you can comfortably walk around your destination without necessarily needing to stop by your accommodation first (I only ever take hand luggage that will fit comfortably under the seat in front of me).

-Find out whether airport bus tickets can be bought cheaper online in advance (and be prepared to argue with bus drivers in Glasgow about print vs. pdf versions!).
+Find out whether airport bus tickets can be bought cheaper online in advance.

-If you need airport parking, try to book it more than a month in advance if you can - there's a massive price hike the closer you get to your departure date
+If you need airport parking, try to book it more than a month in advance if you can - for long stay especially, there's a massive price hike the closer you get to your departure date

 If you're going to need to spend a lot of time at an airport, you may be able to research and book a cut-price lounge deal (and justify the cost of it with the food & drink that's included).